Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Introduction

 To develop a better normalisation stage, we first analysed the standard Softmax function.
-We deconstructed it into its two functional components: a non-linear positivity transformation ($e^x$) and a subsequent $l_1$-normalisation.
-Our experiments revealed that the $l_1$-normalisation is the critical component for maintaining model performance.
-This insight frees us to redesign the normalisation process for better stability and performance.
+We deconstructed it into its two functional components: a non-linear positivity transformation ($e^{x}$) and a subsequent scaling by the $l_{1}$-norm.
+Our experiments revealed that the $l_{1}$-norm scaling is the critical component for maintaining model performance.
+This insight frees us to redesign the attention process for better stability and performance.
 We replace the exponential function with the more numerically stable Softplus activation and incorporate a dynamic length scale factor based on invariance entropy.
 This creates our new normalisation stage, a novel mechanism we call \textit{Length Scaled Softplus Attention} (LSSA), which outperforms the standard attention mechanism not only at the training sequence length but also for longer sequences.

 However, a normalisation stage alone does not solve the attention smoothing problem.
-Therefore, we introduce a second, explicit architectural stage: a re-weighting mechanism that sharpens the attention distribution.
-Applied after the LSSA normalisation, this stage amplifies critical token relationships and suppresses noise using a power transformation.
-This inherently sharpens attention peaks without needing post-hoc fixes like positional interpolation \cite{chen2023extending,li2023functional}, which retroactively stretches embeddings but fails to address the root cause of attention smoothing.
+Therefore, we introduce a re-weighting mechanism that sharpens the attention distribution.
+Applied after LSSA, this mechanism amplifies critical token relationships and suppresses noise using a power transformation.
+This inherently sharpens attention peaks without needing post-hoc fixes like positional interpolation \citep{chen2023extending,li2023functional}, which retroactively stretches embeddings but fails to address the root cause of attention smoothing.

-The combination of these two stages—LSSA for stable normalisation and re-weighting for sharpening—results in our final model, LSSAR.
-The effectiveness of this two-stage design is starkly demonstrated in challenging "needle-in-a-haystack" retrieval tasks, where LSSAR succeeds far beyond its training length while standard attention fails completely.
-LSSAR maintains a nearly constant validation loss even at 16$\times$ the training token length (\cref{fig:attcompare1}) and translates its superior internal metrics into better performance on real-world NLP tasks.
+The combination of these two proposed mechanisms, LSSA (for stable normalisation) and re-weighting (for sharpening), results in our final model, LSSAR.
+The effectiveness of this two-stage design is starkly demonstrated in challenging ``needle-in-a-haystack'' passkey retrieval tasks, where LSSAR succeeds far beyond its training length while standard attention fails completely.
+Furthermore, LSSAR effectively mitigates the attention sink phenomenon by promoting a more balanced attention distribution.
+LSSAR maintains a nearly constant validation loss even at 16$\times$ the training token length and translates its superior internal metrics into better performance on real-world NLP tasks.